Compliance / May 23, 2025

 GST on residential property developments

 Generally, SMSFs cannot claim GST credits on residential property transactions and is not required to add GST on the sale of the property.
-There is one exemption though for new residential property.

 A property is considered to be new residential property if any of the following apply:

-• The property has not been sold as a residential property previously;
+• The property has not been sold as a residential property previously

-• It has been created through substantial renovations; or
+• It has been created through substantial renovations or

-• New buildings replace demolished buildings on the same land.
+• New buildings replace demolished buildings on the same land

 Is it possible for SMSFs to cancel their GST registration?

-If the SMSF’s annual turnover is under the annual threshold of $75,000, it can be deregistered for GST.
-However, an SMSF may be required to return its previously claimed GST over an adjustment period of up to 10 years, this is depending on the value of assets purchased which the fund has claimed GST.
+However, an SMSF may be required to return its previously claimed GST over an adjustment period of up to 10 years.
+This is depending on the value of assets purchased which the fund has claimed GST.

 Similar Posts

-Compliance / Monday, August 09th, 2021
+Compliance / Monday, August 16th, 2021

 Alex Polorotoff